Your McMurray Magazine's Top 50 Under 50

 Previously working as an editor at the Fort McMurray Today and snapd Wood Buffalo, I plan to focus on growing my own business and family.
 I’m recently a new business owner and provide services that I have been doing for years now.
 If you need a photographer, writer, editor, graphic designer and/or a consultant, I can help in all of these areas.
 I’m happy I’m able to provide people with a one-stop service, all while being surrounded by my little ones.

-You can find Dawn Booth at all the important community events, at www.mediabooth.net, or at home with the three men in her life.
+You can find Dawn Booth at all the important community events, at www.mediabooth.net, or at home with her family of five.